riccardo-torlaini/Angular-Frontend/README.md

 Note: the application will automatically reload if any changes are made to the source files in the frontend. if you change any of the source files.

+## General intuition (for starting developers)
+When starting out, don't worry about anything outside the `src/` folder.
+Until you are very familiar with the `src/` folder and have made some good pull requests, everything outside the `src/` folder is unimportant.

+So what's in the `src/` folder?